nikett/about/README-external.md

 ## Problem
-Visionaries in AI and psychology have considered feedback and correction (i.e., guidance) as a requirement for truly intelligent AI systems that learn from errors and improve with time.
-However, models can be unreasonable and large models especially can be hard to finetune.
-Can we guide them at inference time?
-Guidance can take up different forms such as corrections, knowledge, Web retrieval based guidance, and theories and schemas e.g. from psychology, and human preferences.
+Feedback and correction (i.e., guidance) to learn from errors and improve with time, is a requirement for truly intelligent AI systems.
+However, models can be unreasonable and large models can be especially prohibitive to finetune.
+The central problem we address is "Can we guide them at inference time?"
+Guidance can take up different forms such as corrections, knowledge, Web based guidance, and theories and schemas e.g. from psychology, and human preferences.

 ## Goal
-A computational model of the "theory of recursive reminding" from psychology that suggests humans record error context and correction received in their episodic memory for the future.
-To realize such a computational model, we need a general memory architecture where input = question, output = critiqueable output and this receives guidance from various agents, to optionally, iteratively improve the output.
-To avoid repeating similar mistakes, this is recorded in a memory (analogous to episodic memory).
-This memory can be per user, thus leading to personalized models.
+We are inspired by the "theory of recursive reminding" from Psychology which suggests that humans record error context and correction received in their episodic memory for the future.
+Our goal is a general memory architecture where input = question, output = critiqueable output and the model receives guidance from various agents, potentially iteratively.
+To avoid repeating similar mistakes, mistakes with context is recorded in a memory (analogous to episodic memory).
+This memory can also be per user, resulting in personalized models.

-## Approach
+## Approach: overview
-Iterative approach to effectively use guidance obtained from various critics.
-We build upon four key questions:
+We suggest an iterative approach to effectively use guidance obtained from various critics, that builds upon four key questions:
-- Who to ask (sources of guidance in the memory component)
+- Who to ask (sources of guidance in the figure)
-- What to ask (critiqueable output y)
+- What to ask (various forms that the critiqueable output y can take)
-- When to ask (arrow from critiqueable output y to memory component)
+- When to ask (ask when necessary, depicted in the figure with. anarrow from critiqueable output y to memory component)
-- How to apply (arrow applying NL guidance to LM)
+- How to apply (various ways of injecting this guidance, depicted in the figure with an arrow applying NL guidance to LM)

 ![NL Guided Reasoning](https://raw.githubusercontent.com/nikett/about/main/nl-guided-reasoning-annotated.jpg)

-## Details
+## Approach: details
+In the last years, I have answered some aspects of these big-four research questions.
+Firstly, on sources of guidance, there are four major categories: Knowledge as guidance, Feedback as guidance, neuro-symbolic schemas as guidance, human preference as guidance.
+Each category comes with one or more critics, depicted in the table below.

 ### Who to ask?
 |Critic category        | Critics                 | Representative papers     |